 - Collection ID:

-The papers of Leonard Silk span his entire career, and are arranged by original accessions, within which there are divisions by format,assembled by Silk.
+This collection spans Silk's entire career and is arranged by accession, within which are divisions by format, assembled by Silk.
 Most but not all accessions are described in this collection guide.
-The largest one is numbered 6096 and comprises over 80 large boxes.

 A more detailed original paper inventory is available in the library; in it, significant portions of the correspondence are listed at the item level, including correspondents' names; separated book titles are also listed individually.
 Many groups of other materials, however, are described only by number of pieces.